 If you’re more comfortable in your skin, you can get a tattoo that highlights your vitiligo.
 Some people have chosen tattoos of the outlines of their vitiligo.
 Of course, those tattoos run the risk of not outlining your vitiligo as it changes.

-However, you can also get a tattoo that mentions your condition.
+Additionally, you could get a tattoo that mentions your condition.
 One woman has a tattoo that says, “it’s called vitiligo” to answer the common question about her skin.
-Emphasizing your vitiligo isn’t for everyone, but it can be a creative option if you want a tattoo.
+Emphasizing your vitiligo isn’t for everyone, yet it can be a creative option if you want a tattoo.

-You can also get a tattoo that doesn’t relate to your vitiligo at all.
+Of course, you can also get a tattoo that doesn’t relate to your vitiligo at all.
 If you want a tattoo of your favorite quote or something else you love, you can do that.
-You don’t have to connect your tattoo to your existing vitiligo.
+You don’t have to connect your tattoo to your existing condition.

 In some cases, getting a tattoo elsewhere on your body can be a better idea.
 You won’t have to worry about aggravating existing vitiligo patches, but new vitiligo may still appear.